About Green Fins

 Green Fins encourages and empowers divers, snorkellers, the diving industry and coastal communities to reduce the pressures on coral reefs by offering marine tourism companies practical, low-cost alternatives to harmful practices – such as anchoring, fish feeding and chemical pollution – as well as providing strategic training, support and resources.

-By reducing the local direct and indirect pressures tourism puts on coral reefs, it helps make corals healthier and more resilient to other stresses such as the effects of climate change.
+It’s proven that by reducing the local pressures tourism puts on coral reefs, we can help make corals healthier and more resilient to other stresses such as the effects of climate change.

 We are working towards a future where environmentally friendly practices are standard across the marine tourism industry.